Teams Web FAQ section relates to any issues you might have at cloud.swivl.com

 Contact email@example.com if you would like to discuss in detail your workflows and setup steps.

-This article might be helpful if you notice the following issues during the video playback:
+This section might be helpful if you notice the following issues during the video playback:

 - The video is freezing when you click on the Play/Pause button, switch between markers or jump to another time;